Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!

-Prassonissi: is the paradise for windsurfers, particularly during the months of July and August, when the north winds (called 'meltemi') are blowing.
+Prassonissi: This is a paradise for windsurfers, particularly during the months of July and August, when the north winds (called 'meltemi') are blowing.

-Afandou Beach: The beach at Afandou is made of sand and pebbles, the beach is less busy than other beaches in Rhodes.
+Afandou Beach: The beach at Afandou is made of sand and pebbles and is less busy than some of the other beaches in Rhodes.

 Antony Quinn Bay: The small bay of Anthony Quinn with crystal clear waters and rocky surroundings is one of the most beautiful beaches on the island of Rhodes.

 Lindos Bay: This beach is situated below the village of Lindos with lovely fine sand.
 Watersports, sun beds and parasols are available.
-Restaurants can be found throughout Lindos and cafes are set on the beach.
+Restaurants can be found throughout Lindos and cafes are along the beach.

 Our favourites in Rhodes

 More destinations in Rhodes